Kenyan Sign Language

-Kenyan Sign Language (English: KSL, Swahili: LAK) is a sign language used by the deaf community in Kenya and Somalia.
+Kenyan Sign Language (English: KSL, Swahili: LAK) is a sign language is used by the deaf community in Kenya and Somalia.
 It is used by over half of Kenya's estimated 600,000 deaf population.
 There are some dialect differences between Kisumu (western Kenya), Mombasa (eastern Kenya) and Somalia.
 (See Somali Sign Language.)

 Language situation

 As well as Kenyan Sign Language, a number of other languages have been used for instruction in Kenya: Belgian Sign Language (in one school only), British Sign Language (in one school only), American Sign Language, KIE Signed English, and even Korean Sign Language.
 It is probable that students in these schools use a form of KSL regardless.

 A manual alphabet exists mainly from the American Sign Language manual alphabet.
 However the British manual alphabet was used in the early years.

 Status and recognition

 KSL currently has no legal status, but there is a proposal that Kenyan Sign Language (KSL) and Braille should be recognized in the country's new constitution as national and official Languages alongside English and Swahili.

-Interpreters are rarely available, and usually 'unqualified' uncertified due to the lack of a training program/certification process.
+Interpreters are rarely available, and usually 'unqualified' uncertified due to the lack of a training program/certification process but due to many efforts put in along by the deaf associations ksl was recognized as a national language alongside English and kiswahili.